Pupetta Maresca: Madame Camorra

 Maresca gave birth to her first child, Pasquale, in prison.
 She was pardoned in 1965, but "Madame Camorra", as she was dubbed, continued to be involved in criminal activities.
 She became the lover of yet another Camorra boss, the drug baron Umberto Ammaturo, and gave birth to twins.
 She supported his criminal business.
 In 1974, Pasquale was abducted and murdered at the age of 18.
 His death remained unsolved, but Maresca believed that Ammaturo was responsible; he denied knowing anything about Pasquale's death.
 Pasquale had not accepted his mother's relationship with Ammaturo, who had threatened Pasquale several times.
 Ammaturo, suspected of the murder, was later acquitted for lack of evidence.

 Maresca separated from Ammaturo in 1982, and continued her involvement with the Camorra.
 In February 1982, during the war between the Nuova Camorra Organizzata (NCO) and the Nuova Famiglia (NF), she held a press conference to defend her men, publicly defying the NCO boss Raffaele Cutolo.
 Cutolo had imposed a 'tax' on every case of smuggled cigarettes, a measure the Marescas resisted.
 Maresca’s favourite brother Ciro was shot in 1978.
 He survived, but was threatened again in prison by Cutolo's men in 1982.

 Later in 1982, Maresca and Ammaturo were arrested and charged with extortion as well as the murder of forensic scientist Aldo Semerari.
 Maresca denied involvement in these crimes for the remainder of her life.
 By contrast, Ammaturo, who was initially acquitted, later confessed to the murder after becoming a pentito in June 1993.
 Maresca served four years in prison and then lived alone in Sorrento.

 Later life and death

-Maresca died on 29 December 2021 at her residence in Castellammare di Stabia, less than a month before her 87th birthday.
+Maresca died on 29 December 2021 at her residence in Castellammare di Stabia, at age 86.